-Some reference books discuss this topic by showing little isolated pieces of code, which do not form a real program, and cannot actually be compiled or used.
+Some reference books discuss this topic by showing little isolated pieces of code, which do not form a real code, and cannot actually be compiled or used.
 Since EVERYTHING has to be correctly written and working properly together to make this delicate operation happen, it is very important to have an entire calculation in mind, and to be able to examine the full FORTRAN and C source code, as well as the compile and load statements used.

 use iso_c_bindingYou can also use fussier versions of this statement, such as